The Material Health Open Innovation Symposium: The Art & Science of Material Health Innovation.

 Speakers: Peter Templeton, Cradle-to-Cradle Product Innovation Institute; Shari Franjevic, Clean Production Action; Teresa McGrath, Healthy Building Network; Tristan Roberts, HPD Collaborative; Shawn Hesse, International Living Future Institute; Wes Sullens, U.S. Green Building Council.

-View presentations submitted and presented during the Material Health Open Innovation Symposium I:
+View presentations submitted and presented during the Material Health Open Innovation Symposium I in the flipbook below: